Loan Repayment Assistance Program (LRAP)

 Not included: Family or personal loans, Credit card debt, loans not for educational purposes, loans from family members, commercially available educational loans not certified by the Financial Aid Office, non-law school educational loans, bar exam loans, loans taken out by parents or others to finance a student's education.

-The compensation limit applicable to all recipients during each year of their public service obligation shall be based on the then current United States Government pay scales (GS Salary levels) for the compensation of individuals holding positions in the U.S. government in the Seattle-Tacoma-Olympia region (Salary Tables and Related Information).
+The compensation limit applicable to all applicants shall be based on the then current United States Government pay scales (GS Salary levels) for the compensation of individuals holding positions in the U.S. government in the Seattle-Tacoma-Olympia region (Salary Tables and Related Information).
 The salary cap will be tied to the GS 12 step 1 in the Seattle-Tacoma-Olympia region.